Skip to main content

 Service Learning

-The Service Learning experiential program takes participating students out of the classroom and directly into the field, providing an immersive hands-on educational experience in tackling real-world development challenges in communities in need of support.
-The international trip component, held annually during Spring Break, connects students to the needs of the larger worldwide community, providing insight and understanding of the historical and socio-political context of the visited country, and building a strong sense of global citizenship and commitment.
+The Service Learning Experience (SLE) program takes students out of the classroom and directly into the field, in order to grapple with topics of social justice, global citizenship, and cultural competencies.
+The international trip component connects them to the needs of our larger worldwide community, providing insight and understanding of the historical and socio-political context of the visited country, and building a strong sense of global citizenship and commitment.

 LOCATION